- 1 So let’s find out how you can spend 3 days in Porto.

 Wine Tours in Porto

-One of the world’s oldest wine-producing region and a rip to Porto would be incomplete without sampling some Port or perhaps vising the Douro Valley.
+One of the world’s oldest wine-producing region and a trip to Porto would be incomplete without sampling some Port or perhaps vising the Douro Valley.

 The Douro valley is again a UNESCO World Heritage Site with hills covered with vines, olive trees, and poppies.
 You can either get there by boat of a 2 hour drive.
 This is where the wine is produced but if you don’t have enough time you can visit the wine lodges and get a tour of the wine cellars and the history of Port.